 Make Windows 10 battery last longer.
 Use the new Battery Saver mode.
 When activated, the feature conserves battery life by limiting the background activity and adjusting the hardware settings.

 6] Set default programs and browser

 What Microsoft thinks is the best for you may not necessarily match your work mode and preferences.
 Luckily, you have the liberty to customize most default apps and settings in Windows 10.

 7] Check Privacy Settings

 This remains the biggest concern for many.
 Windows 10 not only syncs your settings to the cloud but also automatically shares the Wi-Fi password and collects data for relevant ads.
 Cortana also prudently watches your activities to be more helpful.
-Give the situation; you need to take a look at these settings and see if this you are not comfortable with them.
-This post will show you in details how to harden Windows 10 privacy settings.
+Give the situation; you need to take a look at these settings and see if you are not comfortable with them.
+This post will show you in detail how to harden Windows 10 privacy settings.
 You may want to also disable Lock Screen Ads and Tips.

 8] System Notifications